odradev/nysa-proposal/README.md

 It lives in [the Nysa repository](https://github.com/odradev/nysa).

 ## Fibonacci example
-We have a non-trivial example implemented - fibonacci sequence.
+We have a non-trivial example implemented - Fibonacci sequence.

 Solidity code:
 ```solidity